konstellation-io/website/content/en/docs/KRE/concepts/index.md

 ### Versions

 A version is a collection of all things needed for your AI solution to work like code, models, assets,...
 This is a key concept in KRE because if you make changes at any level, model or code, you then have a new version that must be uploaded.
 This make versions immutable entities easier to track and debug over time.
 To upload your versions into a runtime you will need a KRT file.
-To learn how to create a [KRT file]({{< relref "docs/krt" >}}) for more information.
+Learn more about how to create a KRT file [here]({{< relref "docs/krt" >}}).

+The initial state of a version is stopped.
+A stopped version doesn't consume any resource in the cluster.
+When you start a version, all needed resources are created but it is not accessible from the outside.
+You have to publish a version if you want to call it from the outside.

+Usually, your AI solution must perform multiple actions, for example: to use a model to get a prediction or to receive information to calculate some metrics,... so a version can define multiple workflows to accomplish that actions.

+{{< imgproc version_overview Resize "800x" >}}

+{{< /imgproc >}}

 ### Workflows

+A Workflow is a sequence of tasks that processes an incoming message from the external world and returns a response.
+Each task is a node of a graph that takes an input message and generates an output.
+You can add as many nodes as you need to your workflow.
+The following image shows a basic workflow that makes a prediction using three nodes:

+{{< imgproc basic_workflow_example Resize "900x" >}}
+Example of a basic workflow
+{{< /imgproc >}}

+In KRE the external messages comes from a gRPC client.
+A special component called Entrypoint (gRPC server) dispatch the messages to a determinated workflow and returns the response of the last node to the client.
+The workflow nodes becomes a PODs in your k8s cluster when the version is started.